microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

         cd container-package

-5. Run the following commands to login to Azure and into your ACR.
+5. Run the following command to login to Azure.
+Follow the instructions given on the command line to login.

         az login

+6. Log in to your ACR.

         az acr login -n <ACR Server> -u <ACR Admin> -p <ACR password>

-6. Run the following command to validate all files going into creating the CNAB bundle.
+7. Run the following command to validate all files going into creating the CNAB bundle.
 Fix any issues indicated by the tool.

         cpa verify

-7. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.
+8. Run the following command in the container terminal to start building the CNAB bundle and push it to the ACR you defined in the manifest file.

         cpa buildbundle